Our Vision and Values

 4. Opportunities for personal achievement

-Our ‘Wider Achievements Wall’ demonstrates to the Whole School Community the high value we put on our pupils’ personal achievements.
+Throughout the school are our ‘Wider Achievements Walls’ demonstrating to the whole school community the high value we put on our pupils’ personal achievements.
 Our Charity Group leads initiatives that involve the whole school and develops the concept of giving.
-Our Eco Group and Pupil Council support school improvements and help the school become more environmentally friendly.
+Our Eco Group and Pupil Voice support school improvements and help the school become more environmentally friendly.
 The wide and varied programme of extra curricular activities and clubs offer tremendous opportunities for all pupils.